stellar/js-stellar-wallets/plans/sep8.md

 import {
   ApprovalProvider,
   ApprovalResponseType,
-  getActionUrl
+  getActionUrl,
 } from "wallet-sdk";

 // approvalServerUrl and regulatedAssets fetched from stellar.toml
-// regulatedAssets is a map of `${asset.code}-${asset.issuer}` to 'stellar-base' Asset const approvalProvider = new ApprovalProvider(approvalServerUrl, regulatedAssets);
+// regulatedAssets is a map of `${asset.code}-${asset.issuer}` to 'stellar-base' Asset const approvalProvider = new ApprovalProvider( approvalServerUrl, regulatedAssets,
+);

 // Parse transaction to check if involves regulated assets const needsApproval = approvalProvider.needsApproval(transaction);